nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The five statistics were chosen as a baseline and they are a good starting point for users to help track the number of applicants.
 For example, the user can obtain the total number of applicants, and also provide the total numbers of applicants for each status.

+#### Showing all shortlisted applicants

+##### Overview
+The `interview` command displays the list of all shortlisted applicants, sorted by earliest interview date.

+##### Feature Details
+1. The user calls the `interview` command.
+2. The applicant list is filtered for shortlisted applicants.
+3. The resulting filtered applicant list is sorted by interview date, from earliest to latest.
+4. HMHero displays the resulting `SortedList` to the user.

 --------------------------------------------------------------------------------------------------------------------